Back to overview

 Find out more about the CPQ via the CILEX website.

 The chartered legal executive apprenticeship is a (usually five-year) programme ending in qualification as a chartered legal executive, a lawyer whose role is similar to that of a solicitor.
-One important difference between training as a legal executive and training as a solicitor is the flexibility afforded on the legal executive route, where candidates may spread the overall period of study over a long time in order to keep up with other commitments and responsibilities.
+One important difference between training as a legal executive and training as a solicitor is the flexibility afforded on the legal executive route, where candidates may spread the overall period of study over a long time to keep up with other commitments and responsibilities.

 Am I eligible?

-The chartered legal executive apprenticeship isn’t designed for new apprentices – it’s aimed at those who’ve already completed the paralegal apprenticeship.
-You must have five GCSEs (or equivalent) graded 9 to 4 (A* to C), including maths and English, plus three A levels graded C or above.
+You must have at least four GCSEs (or equivalent) graded 9 to 4 (A* to C), including maths and English.
 Completion of the paralegal apprenticeship also grants some exemptions for units you’d otherwise be covering twice on the chartered legal executive apprenticeship.

 What does it involve?

-After completing Level 3, candidates move onto the CILEX Level 6 Professional Higher Diploma in Law and Practice.
-Apprentices study six units in total, consisting of one legal practice unit (ie, your chosen practice area) and its associated law unit (eg, civil litigation as the practice unit and contract law as the law unit), plus two other law units from the range of available practice areas, making a total of four.
+Apprentices will study six units in total, consisting of one legal practice unit (ie, your chosen practice area) and its associated law unit (eg, civil litigation as the practice unit and contract law as the law unit), plus two other law units from the range of available practice areas, making a total of four.
 The remaining two units are mandatory – legal research skills and client care skills.

 What qualification do I gain?